Oud lessons are individual lessons given to each student separately at a schedule that suits them and at their own pace

-You definitely won’t be able to master any instrument in a matter of a couple of years, but if you show commitment and discipline for practice, it may take you between several weeks to a few months before you can start playing simple songs correctly.
+You may not be able to master an instrument in a matter of a few months, but if you show commitment and discipline for practice, it may take you between several weeks to a few months before you can start playing certain songs correctly.

 Some people have the ability to learn certain skills faster than others.
 For instance, some people pick up the techniques of the right hand faster than others, while others may excel in learning notation and rhythmical forms faster.